United States Naval Research Laboratory: Tactical electronic warfare

 NRL's Tactical Electronic Warfare (TEW) Division is responsible for research and development in support of the Navy's tactical electronic warfare requirements and missions.
 These include electronic warfare support measures, electronic countermeasures, and supporting counter-countermeasures, as well as studies, analyses, and simulations for determining and improving the performance of Electronic Warfare systems.
 NRL TEW includes aerial, surface, and ground EW within its scope.
 NRL is responsible for the identification, friend or foe (IFF) system and a number of other advances.

 Information security

 The Information Technology Division features an information security R&D group, which is where the IETF's IP Security (IPsec) protocols were originally developed.
 The Encapsulating Security Payload (ESP) protocol developed at NRL is widely used for virtual private network (VPN) connections worldwide.
 The projects developed by the laboratory often become mainstream applications without public awareness of the developer; an example in computer science is onion routing, the core principle of the anonymizing Tor software.

 Nuclear research

 Nuclear power research was initiated at NRL as early as 1939, six years before the first atomic bomb, for the purpose of powering submarines.
 Uranium enrichment methods sponsored by NRL over the course of World War II were adopted by the Manhattan Project and guided the design of Oak Ridge National Laboratory's Uranium enrichment plant.
 NRL is currently developing laser focusing techniques aimed at inertial confinement fusion technology.

+A technician at the NRL working on one of the three beam lines in the Pharos III laser facility.